elenamaurizzi/articolo1prova/README.md

     put, in this day and age, CDs seem to be anachronistic, a thing of the past that – having outgrown its usefulness – no longer has a place in our modern world.
 In light of all this, one may be inclined to say that, nowadays, digital is rising and physical is dying.
 Not exactly: in recent years, vinyl records have made an extraordinary comeback, capturing once again the hearts of many.
-    Check our line charts to learn more about the matter.</p>
+    Check the line charts below to learn more about the matter.</p>

     <img src="linechart.jpg" alt="CD linechart" style="width: 50%;">
  <br>
  <br>
     <img src="linechart.jpg" alt="vinyls linechart" style="width: 50%;">

-    <p align="justify">We proceed on our inquiry and delve now into the dynamic world of music streaming platforms.
+    <p align="justify">We proceed on our inquiry, by delving now into the dynamic world of music streaming platforms.
 Have you ever
         wondered how this new way of consuming music has emerged and spread across the globe, managing to dethrone the once much-beloved CDs?
-Through the analysis of the currently existing streaming platforms, their launching date and whereabouts, we gain remarkable insight into the nature of the revolutionary phenomenon that is the music streaming industry.
+Through the analysis of the currently existing streaming platforms, their launching date and whereabouts, we gain remarkable insight into the nature of the revolutionary phenomenon that is the music streaming industry.</p>
-        Our virtual journey is finally coming to an end, and now it is your turn to embark on your own interactive adventure.
+    <p align="justify">Our virtual journey is finally coming to an end, and now it is your turn to embark on your own interactive adventure.
         Are you ready?
 Imagine being able to uncover valuable information about your favourite albums – and all this with just a few clicks.
 Our text search feature allows you to do precisely that.
 By typing any album title, a wealth of information is revealed to you: from the artist behind it to the release date, from the genre to the available distribution formats.
 Check